Creative Casting work with film and television companies to find Supporting Artists to appear in their many productions.

 Generally, SA’s are non-speaking but you may, on occasion, be given a line or an action by the director and this can mean an increased fee.

-Productions approach Creative Casting with their requirements; these can be large numbers for a big scene or one or two SA’s for a specific brief.
+Productions approach Creative with their requirements; these can be large numbers for a big scene or one or two SA’s for a specific scene.
 We will then match you to castings which are suitable.
 As your agent, we will manage your booking from putting a contract in place, notifying you of where and when to arrive on set and processing your payment for the work you undertake.